codacy/docs/docs/organizations/organization-overview.md

 ## Last updated repositories

-This list displays the last updated repositories, sorted by reverse date of the last update.
+The **Last updated repositories** list displays the last updated repositories, sorted by reverse date of the last update.
 Each repository card displays the date of the last update and the current grade of the repository.

 Click **See all** to see all repositories in your organization.